 For reporting units where we perform the quantitative test, we determine the fair value using a combination of the income approach and the market approach.
 For a company such as ours, the income and market approaches will generally provide the most reliable indications of fair value because the value of such companies is dependent on their ability to generate earnings.

-The following is a discussion of our goodwill impairment tests performed during 2017.
+The following is a discussion of our goodwill impairment analysis performed during 2018.